 What is SEO and why is it important?

-We thought we would kick off by talking all about search engine optimisation.
-There will be a number of car dealers out there who will know all about SEO, however there will also be plenty of you who know nothing about this incredibly important aspect of digital marketing.
+In this guide we’re discussing search engine optimisation, or SEO as it’s more commonly known.
+We know there will be plenty of you reading this who know nothing about this incredibly important aspect of digital marketing.
 That’s why we have put together this useful and informative guide to help you learn all about the basics of SEO.
+After reading this you’ll have a better understanding of what SEO is and why it is so important for your car dealer website.

 What is SEO?

-SEO, or search engine optimisation, is the discipline that focuses on ensuring your website appears high up on search results pages.
+SEO is the discipline that focuses on ensuring your website appears high up on search engines results pages.
 This mainly focuses on Google, which is by far the most influential search engine, but it is also targeted to Bing and Yahoo as well.

 “Search engine optimisation is a methodology of strategies, techniques and tactics used to increase the amount of visitors to a website by obtaining a high-ranking placement in the search results page of a search engine (SERP) — including Google, Bing, Yahoo and other search engines.”